The semiclassical zeta function for geodesic flows on negatively curved manifolds: Proof of the main theorem (2): Theorem

 \section{Proof of the main theorem (2): Theorem \ref{th:zeta}}

 In this section, we prove Theorem \ref{th:zeta}, using the propositions given in Section~\ref{sec:lifted}.
-(We continue to consider the case $\cL^t=\cL^t_{d,0}$ as in the previous sections.)
+Below we continue to consider the case $\cL^t=\cL^t_{0,0}$ as in the previous sections.
+But we can proceed in parallel in the case of vector-valued transfer operators $\cL^t_{k,\ell}$ with $(k,\ell)\neq (0,0)$ by regarding them as matrices of scalar valued transfer operators, as we have noted in Remark \ref{rem:vector_valued_case}.
+(See also Remark \ref{rem:vector_valued_case_1}, Remark \ref{rem:vector_valued_case_3} and Remark \ref{rem:vector_valued_case_4}.)
 The argument in this section is essentially parallel to that in \cite{BaladiTsujii08}, where dynamical zeta functions for hyperbolic diffeomorphisms are considered.
+The main idea is to decompose the operators in consideration into two parts: a trace class part and a ``upper-triangular'' part whose flat trace is zero.
+To realize this idea, we will consider the lifted operator $\bL^t$ rather than $\cL^t$.
 Below we suppose that the operators are acting on $\cK^r(K_0)$ or $\bK^r$ if we do not specify otherwise.